Jared-Caraan/dbt_reviewer/1 - dbt Fundamentals/5 - Data Tests/3 - Best Practices.md

 You should test your sources to validate the quality of your raw data.
 These tests should be simple and focused on the basics.

 ### When do you test your models?
-You should test your models to validate your transformations.These tests check the integrity of your dbt code and the business logic that you have applied.
+You should test your models to validate your transformations.
+These tests check the integrity of your dbt code and the business logic that you have applied.

 > [!NOTE]
 > Test sources for data integrity and test models for transformation integrity.